samuel-pratt/Python-Email-Sender/README.md

 # HTML Email Automation With Python
-This module allows the user the ability to send fully customizable emails with HTML content using python.
+This allows the user the ability to send fully customizable emails with HTML content using python.